pretalx/pretalx-docker/README.md

 - [Management commands — pretalx documentation](https://docs.pretalx.org/administrator/commands/)

-They can be used from within a running `app` container with directly calling the `pretalx` module with `python` and passing the name of the task, here `showmigrations` for example:
+They can be executed from within a running `app` container with `python` calling the `pretalx` module and passing the name of the task as an argument, in this example `showmigrations`:

 ```sh
 docker compose exec app python -m pretalx showmigrations
 ```

-This does not need to have the `-f compose.{build.,local.,plugins.,traefik.}yml` overlays present, which don't affect the `exec` function.
+This command does not need to have the `-f compose.{build.,local.,plugins.,traefik.}yml` arguments for defining overlays present, as it only modifies runtime state of an already existing container.

 ## Initialisation

 You can start configuring your instance, when your `web` container shows as `healthy` in `podman ps`.

-If you were locally developing this Compose manifest and the associated Container images for a Pretalx deployment with plugins, your initialisation command reads:
+Invoke the initialisation command:

 ```sh
 docker compose exec app python -m pretalx init
 ```

-Please adapt it to your use case by adding or removing `-f` arguments.
 You will see this configuration summary and the initialisation wizard:

 ```console
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓